LukaPetricevicHub/DistTask/DistTask/README.md

 # Distributed Task Scheduling Framework

 ## Overview
-This project is a lightweight framework for distributing computational tasks across multiple CPU cores to enhance parallel processing performance.
-It features task distribution, load balancing, fault tolerance, and supports user-defined tasks.
-The framework is easy to integrate into existing systems and provides a simple API for submitting tasks, retrieving results, and monitoring worker status.
-The core components include a Flask web application for managing task and result queues, and worker processes that execute tasks in parallel.
-Users can define custom tasks, serialize them, and submit them via HTTP requests.
-The framework is suitable for applications requiring high-performance computing, such as data processing and scientific simulations.
+This initiative introduces an innovative system for allocating computational workloads across several CPU cores to boost parallel processing efficiency.
+Key attributes include workload distribution, dynamic balancing, resilience against failures, and customization options for user-defined tasks.
+Designed for seamless integration with existing infrastructures, it offers an intuitive API for task submission, result retrieval, and worker activity monitoring.
+The primary modules consist of a web interface built with Flask for managing job and output queues, alongside parallel-executing worker units.
+Users have the flexibility to create and serialize their tasks, submitting them through HTTP endpoints.
+Ideal for scenarios demanding high-efficiency computing, such as big data analytics and complex simulations.

 ## Features
 - Task Distribution